Christine T. Kovner, PhD, RN, FAAN

 Carol S. Brewer, PhD, RN, FAAN

-Carol Brewer, PhD, RN, FAAN is a Professor of Nursing at the School of Nursing University at Buffalo.
+Carol Brewer, PhD, RN, FAAN is a UB Distinguished Professor Emerita of Nursing at the School of Nursing University at Buffalo.
 Brewer conducts research that examines RN workforce participation decisions.
 She is currently funded by the Robert Wood Johnson Foundation for a 10-year national panel study of newly licensed RNs and by the National Council of Boards of Nursing to examine RN perceptions of quality improvement knowledge.

 She has been funded by the Health Resources and Services Administration as a senior analyst for the National Sample Survey of Registered Nurses, and the Agency for Healthcare Research and Quality to examine longitudinal workforce behavior of RNs in Metropolitan Statistical Areas.
 Brewer also is the Director of Nursing for the New York State Area Health Education System Statewide Office, developing NYS AHEC System nursing policy, and nursing and health care workforce development programs.